 The extent of the geographic area that may be affected by implementation of the proposed project varies depending on the resource under consideration.
-As discussed in Chapter 6, "Cumulative Impacts," of this document, in addition to the proposed project, 22 other projects have been completed, are under construction, or are proposed for future development in the vicinity of the project.
+As discussed in Chapter 6, "Cumulative Impacts," of this document, in addition to the proposed project, 22 33 other projects have been completed, are under construction, or are proposed for future development, or are reasonably foreseeable in the vicinity of the project.
 In addition, activities located in the project area related to the future investigation of soil contamination and remediation is considered in this chapter.